-There was a range of policies and procedures in place for the decontamination of reusable dental instruments that were comprehensive and reflected legislation, minimum standards and best practice guidance.
+There were a range of policies and procedures in place for the decontamination of reusable dental instruments that were comprehensive and reflected legislation, minimum standards and best practice guidance.

 There was a designated decontamination room separate from patient treatment areas and dedicated to the decontamination process.
 The design and layout of this room complied with best practice guidance and the equipment was sufficient to meet the requirements of the practice.
-Records evidencing that the equipment for cleaning and sterilising instruments was inspected, validated, maintained and used in line with the manufacturers' guidance were reviewed.
+The records showed the equipment for cleaning and sterilising instruments was inspected, validated, maintained and used in line with the manufacturers' guidance.
 Review of equipment logbooks demonstrated that all required tests to check the efficiency of the machines had been undertaken.